dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 ##### Option 4 - Count of orgunits that have previously reported on the data element itself

 The final option is to use the count of facilities that have reported on the data element previously, within a given time frame, as denominator.
-This is similar to the denominator used for the indicator on “facilities consistently reporting” [LINK].
-This can be a good estimation of the number of expected reports, in particular in cases where data set assignment is not accurate: if a facilities has reported on a particular data element previously, it typically means the the facility is providing whatever service/diagnostic the data element represents and one can expect it should report on it routinely.
+This is similar to the denominator used for the indicator on [“facilities consistently reporting.”](#orgunits-consistently-reporting) This can be a good estimation of the number of expected reports, in particular in cases where data set assignment is not accurate: if a facilities has reported on a particular data element previously, it typically means the the facility is providing whatever service/diagnostic the data element represents and one can expect it should report on it routinely.
 However, the results should still be analyzed together with the overall data set completeness since it will not include facilities that are _supposed_ to report, but have not done so in the given time period.

 To calculate the count of times an orgunit has reported on the data element you are assessing in any of the previous last 12 months, we must use a predictor and extra data element.
-This is the same calculation as for the denominator described above in the section on Orgunits consistently reporting[LINK].
+This is the same calculation as for the denominator described above in the section on [Orgunits consistently reporting](#orgunits-consistently-reporting).
 In summary, a predictor with a generator

 **if**(**isNotNull(**[data element]**), 1, 0) **